 Jacob’s Ladder: Biblical Names in the Top 10

-Jacob is the most popular boy’s name in the United States (according to the 2007 US Social Security Administration).
+Jacob is the 10th most popular boy’s name in the United States (according to the U.S. Social Security Administration’s 2017 report).
 It took the patriarch of the 12 tribes of Israel just five years to move from number nine to number one in 1999, and it has remained at the top ever since.
 Joining Jacob in the top 10 are the names Michael, Ethan, Joshua, Daniel, Christopher, Matthew, and Andrew.

 Like a group of tussling, unruly brothers, the top five boys’ names have jostled each other for position.
 Jacob bumped Michael to number two in 1999.
-Then last year Ethan pushed Joshua, which has been in the top five since 1983, out of the third spot to number four.
+Then in 2007, Ethan pushed Joshua, which had been in the top five since 1983, out of the third spot to number four.
 In the Old Testament, Joshua led the Israelites to the Promised Land, succeeding Moses as the leader of his people.

 There are even more Biblical names crowded in the top 20: Alexander, David, Joseph, Noah, James, John, and Nicholas.
 By comparison, only two Biblical names—Abigail and Hannah—stand in the top 10 girls’ names.

 Rising star: The third son of Jacob and Leah, the prophet Levi counted Moses and Aaron among his descendants in the Levite tribe.
 In the New Testament, Levi was the original name of Matthew.
 Currently at #132, Levi is fast approaching a popularity it has not enjoyed since the late 1880s and will only continue to rise now that Matthew McConaughey has chosen the name for his son.